 Carter Caves State Resort Park, Kentucky

-Fee: $25/person - Includes camping for three nights, two meals, all instruction, safety equipment and evening activities.
+Fee: $35.00 - Includes camping for three nights, two dinners, all instruction, personal safety equipment and fun evening activities.

 Join the Trail Crew At Carter Caves State Resort Park!

-This is a three night campout with 2 1/2 days of working on the trails.
-No experience required.
-Upper body strength not required.
+This is a three-night campout with 2 1/2 days of working on the trails.
+No experience is required.
+Upper body strength is not required.
 This is for men and women of all ages.

 About Carter Caves: